 The first stage of the project involved a strategic assessment of existing wayfinding processes and how people are navigating our Crawley, Claremont and Albany campuses.
 This work was completed in 2017 and in February 2018, a development application for new signage was lodged with the City of Perth.

-From July 2018, 35 directional signs will be installed on the Crawley and Health campuses, assisting users to find their way to more than 60 buildings.
+From late 2018, 35 directional signs will be installed on the Crawley and Health campuses, assisting users to find their way to more than 60 buildings.
 Several of the primary signs will include digital screens, allowing the display of additional information.

 For further information relating to this project, contact UWA's Urban Planning Manager, David O'Brien.